 In 2019, Navara K. and Wrobel E. described how there is enough space in the uterus of a White Leghorn to host two eggs in a horizontal position.
 However, it’s still unclear how the two eggs would stay separated in this scenario.

 This leaves us with the last possible scenario.

 Scenario 3: the second egg catches up on the first egg

 The egg formation takes about 24 hours in total.
 However, there is some variation in the timings of every step in the process.
 It’s not that a chicken has an internal stopwatch, and every egg is produced in exactly the same timebox.

 It’s like driving in traffic.
-Sometimes you have all red lights, and it takes a little bit longer to get to your destination.
-But sometimes you have all green lights, and things work out great.
+Sometimes you have all red lights, and it takes a little longer to reach your destination.
+But sometimes, you have all green lights, and things work out great.

 If the first egg is produced at a standard rate and the second yolk is released quickly and goes through the oviduct as a ninja warrior hitting all record times, it might catch up some hours on the first egg.
 However, Navara K. and Wrobel E. describe this scenario as very unlikely.

 More and more, people are reporting double-yolked eggs and chickens laying two eggs a day.
 Already in 1976, researchers reported an increase in double-yolked eggs for White Leghorns.